ooni/probe-cli/Readme.md

 https://github.com/ooni/probe/issues/new?labels=ooni/probe-cli&assignee=bassosimone).
 Please, make sure you add the `ooni/probe-cli` label.

-## Repository organization

-Every top-level directory contains an explanatory README file.

 ## ooniprobe

-Be sure you have golang >= 1.16 and a C compiler (Mingw-w64 for Windows).
+Be sure you have golang >= 1.17 and a C compiler (Mingw-w64 for Windows).
 You can build using:

 ```bash